Run With a Water Bottle: How to Carry Water While Running

 Hydration is key for runners—for our health and our performance.
-This is why running with a bottle of water is a smart choice.
-But running with a water bottle can be a nuisance.
-I explore how to carry a water bottle while running (without it slowing you down)—and why you should.
+This is why running with a water bottle is a smart choice but it can also be a nuisance.
+I explore how to carry a water bottle while running without it slowing you down!

 The Pros of Running with a Water Bottle